encryptogroup/PSI/README.md

 ### Faster Private Set Intersection Based on OT Extension

-By *Benny Pinkas, Thomas Schneider and Michael Zohner* in USENIX Security Symposium 2014 [1].
+By *Benny Pinkas, Thomas Schneider and Michael Zohner* in USENIX Security Symposium 2014 [1] and *Benny Pinkas, Thomas Schneider, Gil Segev and Michael Zohner* in USENIX Security Symposium 2015 [2].
 Please note that the code is currently being restructured and not all routines might work correctly.
 The PSI code is licensed under AGPLv3, see the LICENSE file for a copy of the license.

 ### Features
 ---

 * An implementation of different PSI protocols:
   * the naive hashing solutions where elements are hashed and compared
-  * the server-aided protocol of [2]
+  * the server-aided protocol of [3]
-  * the Diffie-Hellman-based PSI protocol of [3]
+  * the Diffie-Hellman-based PSI protocol of [4]
-  * the OT-based PSI protocol of [1]
+  * the OT-based PSI protocol of [2]

 This code is provided as a experimental implementation for testing purposes and should not be used in a productive environment.
 We cannot guarantee security and correctness.